Chip Long: Tennessee

 On December 11, 2019, it was announced that Long would not be retained by the University of Notre Dame.
 In February 2020, Long accepted an off-the-field analyst position at the University of Tennessee.

 Tulane

 On December 8, 2020, Tulane announced the addition of Long as offensive coordinator.

 Georgia Tech

 On December 5, 2021, Georgia Tech announced Long was hired to become the new offensive coordinator for coach Geoff Collins and the Yellow Jackets.
-Additionally he originally was supposed to be the quarterbacks coach, but he then was transitioned to the team’s tight ends coach.
+Additionally he originally was supposed to be the quarterbacks coach, but he then was transitioned to the team's tight ends coach.
 Collins was fired midway through the 2022 season, and Long was released from his contract by new head coach Brent Key.

+Southern Miss

+In December 2023, Southern Miss announced the hiring of Long as their offensive coordintor.